About Geraldine Johns-Putra

 Focus on purpose and impact

 Geraldine is a long-time advocate for ethical purpose-led business practices.
-She currently acts as Chief Legal & Data Officer of Coast 4C, an Earthshot Prize finalist and impact enterprise working in marine conservation and livelihood building in the Philippines.
+She recently served as Chief Legal & Data Officer of Coast 4C, an Earthshot Prize finalist and impact enterprise working in marine conservation and livelihood building in the Philippines.

 Governance expertise

-Geraldine is a Deputy Chancellor of Monash University and chairs its ESG & Estates Committee.
-She has served as a non-executive director of private and not-for-profit companies and is a Graduate of the Australian Institute of Company Directors.
+Geraldine is a Deputy Chancellor of Monash University and chairs its Estates & ESG Committee.
+She chairs the registered charity Little Dreamers Australia and has served as a non-executive director of private and not-for-profit companies.
+She is a Graduate of the Australian Institute of Company Directors.

 Top-tier professional experience